xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 Perhaps the most challenging (and most critical) component for a scalable implicit or IMEX time integrator is the creation of an effective, efficient, and scalable preconditioner to accelerate the iterative linear solvers (more on this by other ATPESC speakers).
-This requires three steps:
+Use of a preconditioner with [SUNDIALS][1] requires two steps:

 1. Create preconditioner "setup" and "solve" routines that prepare any data structures necessary to perform preconditioning (called infrequently) and apply the preconditioner (called frequently), respectively.

-   Here, we omit the setup function and provide a [preconditioner_solve][14] function, that employ a scalable geometric multigrid solver for only the diffusion portion of the problem, $$\nabla \cdot ( D \nabla u )$$.
+   Here, we omit the setup function and provide a [preconditioner_solve][14] function, that employs a scalable geometric multigrid solver for only the diffusion portion of the problem, $$\nabla \cdot ( D \nabla u )$$.
 This should be a perfect preconditioner when running in IMEX mode, but will only be approximate when running a fully implicit formulation of the problem.